To have faith is to be sure of the things we hope for, to be certain of the things we cannot see.

 To help keep the church open and available to the parish you may wish to consider joining the 100 Club and/or making a regular payment to the church.
 The new Parish Giving Scheme enables regular payments by direct debit.

-There are also details of the scheme below or contact Flora Skinner.
+There are further details of the Parish Giving Scheme below or contact Flora Skinner.

 All Services in the Church are recorded on the Village Calendar.